 Jazmin, Jacoby and Joshua are siblings of Caucasian and Hispanic descent who are looking to be adopted together!

-Jazmin is a loving and quiet eight-year-old girl who enjoys dancing, playing with dolls, and drawing.
+Jazmin is a loving and quiet nine-year-old girl who enjoys dancing, playing with dolls, and drawing.
 She also loves spending time with her younger brothers.
 Her biggest wish is to be loved by a family.
 Jazmin thrives on support, structure and clear expectations.
 She is a very cooperative student and tries her best in class, although she struggles somewhat academically.

-Jacoby is an energetic seven-year-old boy.
+Jacoby is an energetic eight-year-old boy.
 His favorite activities include playing with trucks and cars, as well as spending time with his peers and siblings.
 He is eager to try new things and likes to interact with caring adults who make him feel valued.

 Joshua is a sweet and quiet six-year-old boy who loves Paw Patrol.
 He is eager to please, and wants to be loved and cared for.
 Joshua is doing well in daycare but sometimes has trouble settling down.
 At this time, he does not receive any special education services.